igorvanloo/HomeWall/README.md

             - [x] Display correct route image
             - [x] Add option to update route grade
             - [x] Add button to declare route as sent

+### Future Updates

+Instead of having user create routes in app I want to use a REST API to call a python file which performs a holddetector see [HoldDetector.py](https://github.com/igorvanloo/HomeWall/blob/main/python/HoldDetector.py).
+I have already made a fairly accurate Hold Detector using OpenCV.